 Program Description

-The Faculty Small Grant Program (FSGP) provides grants of up to $10,000 over 1 year to support scholarly publications and creative research.
-Scholarly activity is defined as a work of scholarship that is peer reviewed and publicly disseminated.
-Examples of scholarly activity should demonstrate discovery and/or integration of new knowledge, technologies, methods, or materials.
-Creative research activity is defined as original contributions to an investigator’s field of study that are produced through writing, creating, composing, designing, recording, performing, curating, etc.*
+The Faculty Small Grant Program (FSGP) provides grants of up to $10,000 over one year to support scholarly publications and creative research.
+The VPR Office defines scholarly activity as a work of scholarship that is peer reviewed and publicly disseminated.
+Examples of scholarly activity should demonstrate the discovery and/or integration of new knowledge, technologies, methods, or materials.
+The VPR defines creative activity as original contributions to an investigator’s field of study that are produced through writing, creating, composing, designing, recording, performing, curating, etc.*

 *Listed definitions of scholarly and creative research work are not meant to be comprehensive.
 Questions about whether your research idea would qualify for the FSGP should be directed to vprgrants@utah.edu.